 A discussion about informatics typically begins with storage, which can range from traditional SQL datasets to newer, noSQL databases or graph databases that allow us to see relationships.
 Knowledge informatics is also about the various APIs — the application program interface — within your organization’s digital ecosystem.
 These APIs dictate how we actually access, connect to and interface with the data, so we can begin analyzing it.

 Knowledge Analysis is the development and application of algorithms and methodologies that help us process and analyze the information we want, also known as data science.
 Some organizations will benefit from commercial, purpose-built, off-the-shelf options, but many others can get the same benefits and answers from lower-cost or open-source options.
 The goal is to find the right tool for the job, always beginning with the purpose.

 For example, we might perform a regression analysis to determine factors that impact our delivery schedule, we might build a neural network for decision analysis or cluster analysis on discrepancy reports.
 We’ll do this with structured data — that is, the numbers you’ve collected in a spreadsheet and have defined in a database.
 We’ll also do this with unstructured data, which are the documents, projects and social media that can be collected and analyzed for meaningful extraction.

 Don’t miss out on new opportunities and challenges because you can’t find or make sense of your data.
 A knowledge architecture can provide you with a framework to work through the plethora of data and make actionable decisions that benefit your organization.

 In my next article for Velocity, I’ll talk about the role of a knowledge architect in an organization.

-David Meza is the Chief Knowledge Architect at the National Aeronautics and Space Administration, or NASA.
+David Meza is the Chief Knowledge Architect at the National Aeronautics and Space Administration (NASA).
 His work has been published in leading industry journals and he holds a Masters in Engineering Management and is pursuing a Doctorate in Education, both from the University of Houston.